Esther Lewis (poet): Biography

+Lewis was unmarried when her father made a will on 24 September 1760.
+In that, he left her £600 and appointed her as sole executrix of his will, leaving other bequests to four grand-children.
+He died on 28 October 1761.

-After the death of her father she married Robert Clark of Tetbury in 1760 and moved there.
+After the death of her father, in October 1762, at St Mary’s Church, Tetbury, Esther Lewis married as his second wife Robert Clark, a widower, and from then on lived there.
+Her husband was younger by some sixteen years and outlived her.

 Her best known poem is Advice to a Young Lady Lately Married (1752).
 Her works were popular and reprinted over the subsequent decades.
 She arranged a collection of her own works at the prompting of her husband, which were published for charity in 1789, as Poems Moral and Entertaining.
 This contains a letter to an anonymous lady in London who is thought to be Sarah Fielding, sister of Henry Fielding, whom she had befriended at Bath around 1758.

 She died at Tetbury in 1794 and is buried there.